 I’m going to show you some emergency food kits, you decide which kits you need based on the makeup of your family, or those neighbors who may be looking to you for help.
 Plus, I would love it if you have more ideas that I can add to each group, please let me know.
-Here’s the deal, we all have different age groups in our families.
+Here’s the deal, we all have different numbers and age groups in our families.

 I just want to remind all of us we are responsible to feed and hydrate our own family, whether today as we live what seems like a normal daily life, or after major disasters.
 Today, I’m only talking about food, and maybe a few items to go with the different age groups.

 Emergency Food Kits

-Babies in general and also newborns are a little easier if breast milk is available for the baby and the mother can be nourished and hydrated to keep up her milk supply.
-When I had babies 40+ years ago, we started our babies on rice cereal, pears, and bananas around six weeks old.
+Babies in general, and also newborns, are a little easier if breast milk is available for the baby and the mother can be nourished and hydrated to keep up her milk supply.
+When I had babies 40+ years ago, we started our babies on rice cereal, pears, and bananas at around six weeks old.

 If by chance a mother is hurt and unable to nurse her baby, please stock some baby formula, bottles, and burp rags because you may have to feed a baby or two after a disaster.
 This is why it’s critical to know our neighbors, so these things can be discussed and prepared for in advance.
 In pioneer days, they had wet nurses who could nurse babies if needed.
 It may come to that, just giving you the heads-up.

 I suggest the following food items: rice cereal, a bowl, a spoon, and a few jars of baby food, like bananas and pears.
 Please remember to rotate every six months.
 Yes, we can grind our own food with cans of fresh fruits and vegetables, but if we have a hungry baby, let’s have some ready to serve ASAP.